-The Anne Arundel County Watershed Restoration Grant Program encourages on-the-ground restoration activities that reduce storm flow and pollutants and that engage residents in the restoration and protection of the local rivers and streams of Anne Arundel County.
+The Anne Arundel County Watershed Restoration Grant Program encourages on-the-ground watershed restoration activities that reduce the amount of stormwater flowing into local waterways, that treat and filter pollutants from impervious surfaces, and that engage residents in the restoration and protection of the local rivers and streams.

 The Trust strongly encourages applications directly from underrepresented groups, and for projects that increase awareness and participation of communities that are traditionally underrepresented, such as communities of color.